pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 ## Solution: Rely on mental simulation
 The solution is imagination (mental simulation).
 Cteating virtual worlds is a well-established and understood technology.
+Adding this key feature,  synthetic intelliggnce doesn't need to be spoon-fed every answer; it can learn to generate its own solutions and explain its reasoning based on the simulated experiences.

-This approach fosters a more adaptable and efficient learning process.
-The AI doesn't need to be spoon-fed every answer; it can learn to generate its own solutions and explain its reasoning based on the simulated experiences.
-Think of it like a student actively engaging with the material, drawing connections and developing a deeper understanding.
-This focus on simulation not only reduces the need for massive datasets but also leads to more transparent and adaptable AI systems, paving the way for a future where this powerful technology becomes more accessible and impactful.
+This focus on simulation not only reduces the need for massive datasets but also leads to more transparent and adaptable AI systems.
+In terms of cost, we can throttle or scale as needed.

 ![hiearchical PGM](https://pebreo.github.io/IMG_0144.jpeg)